youknowriad/gcf/README.md

 const fieldTypes = wp.data.select("gcf/fields").all();
 ```

 You can use the data module to register new custom field types as well.
-Defining a field type means defining the `edit` function of the block used to edit this field type for example:
+Defining a field type means defining the `editForm` function of the field.
+A higher order component used to edit the field's value.

 ```js
 const myCustomFieldType = {